 Rare Vascular and Non-vascular Plant Data

 Dedicated botanists at ACCS assimilate information from diverse sources and maintain a spatial and tabular database on rare species.
 This comprehensive inventory is regularly updated, refined, and subjected to stringent quality controls.
 Serving as the most comprehensive source on Alaska’s imperiled biodiversity, this information is vital for proactive planning efforts.
-To request access to the database, please use the online form at our Services web page.
+To request access to the database, please submit a Data Request.

 For more in-depth information on 80 selected plants, including photos and identification guidance, the online Alaska Rare Plant Field Guide provides a valuable resource.
-If you have occurrence or population information for rare vascular plants, bryophytes, or lichens, please submit the data using our online form.
+If you have occurrence or population information for rare vascular plants, bryophytes, or lichens, please consider submitting a rare plant observation.

 Ecosystems of Conservation Concern

 From temperate rainforests and Pacific tidal marshes to arctic sand dunes and Beringian alpine limestone, Alaska holds a treasure of diverse of ecosystems.
-We provide a fully written report that includes descriptions, distribution maps, spatial data, and conservation status assessments for ecosystems of conservation concern in Alaska.
+We have several types of data on ecosystems of concern in Alaska including conservation status assessments, geospatial data, and an online web application that allows users to view rare ecosystems.

 Conservation Ranking Methods